 Since we moved to Boston nearly two years ago (!), travel has taken somewhat of a backseat in our lives.
 At least, travel in the “big adventure” sense.
 We have gone on plenty of short jaunts to neighboring towns, western Massachusetts, even far northern Vermont and Montreal—but our only “big” trips since moving here have been a week in Puerto Rico and a ten-day trip to Amsterdam and Belgium.
-(I realize that I am extremely lucky to consider that a small amount of travel).
+(I realize that I am extremely lucky to consider that a small amount of travel at good rates).

-Well, I can already tell that change is on the horizon in 2018.
+Well, I can already tell here that change is on the horizon in 2018.
 I’ve been pretty antsy to plan something big with Ben, we both have significant work trips already planned, plus we have a couple family reunions in the works.
 Here is what 2018 has in store for us.

 Travel Plans that are already on the calendar

 We have been dying to go see Hamilton for so long, and on Christmas night, we pulled the trigger and bought tickets to see it in Chicago, along with airfare.
 Those two expenses, plus three nights in a hotel, ended up being about the same as what we would have spent on show tickets alone had we chosen to see the play in New York.
 Other than that (huge!) milestone, I am so excited to: cheat on my vegetarian diet with a Chicago-style hot dog, try deep-dish pizza for the first time, and take all the selfies at the Bean.
 Any other wintry Chicago recommendations?
 I’ve spent just one night in Chicago, and Ben has never been!